-The Woodrow Wilson School of Public and International Affairs at Princeton University has an occasional need for lecturers to teach or co-teach in areas such as International Relations, International Development, Domestic Policy, Global Health, Psychology and Public Policy and Economics and Public Policy for the 2019 - 2020 academic year.
+The Woodrow Wilson School of Public and International Affairs at Princeton University may have an occasional need for lecturers to teach or co-teach in areas such as International Relations, International Development, Domestic Policy, Global Health, Psychology and Public Policy and Economics and Public Policy during the 2020 - 2021 academic year.
 An advanced degree or comparable experience required.
 Please provide a cover letter, curriculum vitae, a statement of teaching interest, and the contact information for one reference.
 No letters of recommendation will be required until the interview stage.
 Due to the volume of applications, only candidates selected for an interview will be contacted.
-The applications will be reviewed starting on May 3, 2019, and will continue until positions are filled.
+Applications will be reviewed starting on June 1, 2020, and will continue until any available positions are filled.
 This position is subject to the University's background check policy.

 Princeton University is a vibrant community of scholarship and learning that stands in the nation's service and in the service of all nations.
 Chartered in 1746, Princeton is the fourth-oldest college in the United States.
 Princeton is an independent, coeducational, nondenominational institution that provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences and engineering.As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.Today, more than 1,100 faculty members instruct approximately 5,200 undergraduate students and 2,600 graduate students.
 The University's generous financial aid program ensures that talented students from all economic backgrounds can afford a Princeton education.